Guide · 7 min read

 6. A mascot or character does the emotional work

 You don't need a fully-designed mascot.
 A consistent illustrated character — even a simple one — across screenshots 2-6 dramatically increases brand recall.
-This is also what makes apps screenshotable on social: people share characters, not feature lists.
+Some apps extend this into the home screen itself with animated app icons, reinforcing the same visual identity across every touchpoint.
+This consistency is also what makes apps screenshotable on social: people share characters, not feature lists.

 If you've been avoiding this because "my app isn't a kids app," reread the top finance, fitness, and productivity charts.
 The pattern is universal.